acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 By default this value is false.

-#### useShiftJISEncoding (optional):
+#### useJISEncoding (optional):
-This option is used to try decode the QR code result with the Shift JIS encoding.
-This is necessary when decoding Kanji Characters.
+This option is used to encode the QR code result with the Shift JIS encoding.
+This is necessary when encoding Kanji Characters and UTF-8 is not sufficient.
-By default the QR code is decoded in UTF-8.
+By default the QR encoder will use UTF-8.
 For most circumstances UTF-8 will work fine.

 Example: